Apply to the ELRC

 Review Registration and Attendance Fees >

 First Eight Memphis Pre-K Application

-In partnership with First 8 Memphis, The Early Learning & Research Center is proud to announce the addition of a needs-based pre-kindergarten classroom opening for the 2020-2021 academic year.
+In partnership with First 8 Memphis, The Early Learning & Research Center is proud to announce the addition of a needs-based pre-kindergarten classroom.

 First 8 Memphis is a local non-profit devoted to serving Shelby County children and their families.
 First 8 Memphis provides the funding necessary for income-eligible children to access high-quality early childhood programming in an effort to ensure kindergarten readiness and future academic success.